Black Sesame vs White Sesame Seeds: Which is good for health?

 Do toasted sesame seeds offer any unique benefits compared to raw seeds?

-Toasting sesame seeds can enhance their flavor and aroma, making them a popular choice for various culinary applications.
+Toasting sesame seeds can enhance their flavour and aroma, making them a popular choice for various culinary applications.
 However, the nutritional differences between raw and toasted sesame seeds are minimal.

 Conclusion: A Personal Perspective